verrazzano/docs/content/en/docs/quickstart.md

     ```

     {{< alert title="NOTE" color="info" >}}
     This command blocks until the uninstall has completed.
-To follow the progress
+To follow the progress,
     you can view the uninstall logs.
     {{< /alert >}}

-1. View the uninstall logs (optional).
+1. (Optional) View the uninstall logs.

     The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to delete the Verrazzano installation.
 You can view the uninstall logs from that job with the following command: